cavarres/physical-computing-final/README.md

 There are specific things that I would have done differently:
 * I would have bought the [servo to shaft coupler](https://www.servocity.com/25-tooth-spline-servo-to-shaft-couplers) in time in order to have less struggles with the servo rotation.
 * I would have cut a longer 5/32 tube for the minute hand (it keeps loosening and rotating with the seconds and not the minutes tube)
-* I would have spent more time understanding multiprocessing.
+* I would have spent more time understanding multiprocessing and writing polished code
 * I would have dedicated more time to making sure I could exhibit the clock in the mirror space where I intended it to be.
 * I would love to explore different materials like metal or acrylic.
 * I would have liked to pay more attention to the precision of the clock.
 I would like to access the [time.gov](http://www.time.gov) time data and play with the concept of time being imposed and decided externally to the clock.